dr. R. Jonkers

 Sponsored by the Dutch Aphasia Foundation and the Foundation Beatrixoord Noord-Nederland

 Within this project the diagnostic instrument for Apraxia of Speech (DIAS) was developed (Feiken and Jonkers, 2012).
-Currently, Judith Feiken is developing a therapy programme, the Therapeutic Instument for Apraxia of Speech.
+Afterwards , Judith Feiken has been developing a therapy programme, the Therapeutic Instument for Apraxia of Speech, which was published as part of the Speech Therapy app (STAPP).
 Joost Hurkmans has evaluated the therapy programme SMTA on its effeciveness.
+In 2020, the Norwegean addaptation of the DIAS, Diagnostisk verktøy for taleapraksi, was published.

 Apraxia of Speech (AoS) is a speech motor disorder that in general results from vascular brain damage.
 An important aim in the diagnosis of AoS is the differential diagnosis between AoS and aphasia and dysarthria.
 In recent years, research has focused on the symptoms of AoS.
 Recently, a diagnostic test has been published, that can differentially diagnose AoS from other disorders (Feiken and Jonkers 2012).
 Diagnosis is based on determining the presence of 8 symptoms that relate to AoS (inconsistent distortion of sounds; more problems with consonants than with vowels; more problems with alternating syllables than with sequencing syllables; initiation problems; groping; cluster segmentation; syllable segmentation; effect of syllable complexity).
 Only 3 of these symptoms need to be present to make a valid diagnosis.
 This means that there is considerable variation in the characteristics of AoS within patients.
 This is partly due to the fact that some of the mentioned symptoms are seen as direct symptoms (such as initiation problems and inconsistent distortions), whereas others are seen as indirect symptoms.
 In these cases the system adapts to the foreseen problems in motor programming leading, for example, to schwa insertion or the segmentation of syllables.